minaburo/archi/lpwan-architecture.md

 The Rule Manager (RM) is in charge of handling data derived from the YANG Data Model and apply changes to the rules database {{Fig-RM}}.

-The RM is a application using the Internet to exchange information, therefore:
+The RM is an Application using the Internet to exchange information, therefore:

 * for the network-level SCHC, the communication does not require routing.
 Each of the end-points having an RM and both RMs can be viewed on the same link, therefore wellknown Link Local addresses can be used to identify the device and the core RM.
 L2 security MAY be deemed as sufficient, if it provides the necessary level of protection.